Rynaro/estratto/README.md

 Fixed width files is sometimes ~always~ painful for human reading, and the layout manual comes in a very useful pdf or spreasheet format.

-Here, we'll try to made things fun again, or less painfull. :joy:
+Here, we'll try to made things fun again, or less painful. :joy:

 The base layout for YAML file is: